|Nr.||Ersatzteil||Spare Part||Pièce de rechange||Notes|

 The magazines retained by the lateral button latch of the P210-8, P210-6S, and P210-5LS can be recognized by the corresponding cutout in the magazine body.
 These magazines are equipped with ergonomically extended, cast steel floorplates.

 The first P210 variants featured walnut stocks with horizontal grooves.
 Later pistols utilized black plastic grips with a molded checkering pattern or black walnut stocks with hand-cut checkering or stipling.
 Early plastic grip panels featured metal escutcheons, which were deleted starting at the A120500 serial number range.
 Special National Match stocks, sometimes found on the so designated Sixties and Seventies heavy frame pistols and their conventional contemporaries, extend the backstrap downwards in a straight line to cover the magazine catch.
 Various patterns of carved walnut stocks, with or without a lanyard loop cutout, can be found complementing the engraved P210-L “Luxus” pistols.
-Special editions of P210 pistols are often found with stocks carved out of wood or molded out of Galalith, secured in the backstrap with a flush-fitting vertical lever pivoting on one concealed Philips head screw attached on the bottom of the stocks and engaging three others screwed in higher up.
+Special editions of P210 pistols are often found with stocks carved out of wood or coated with Galalith, secured in the backstrap with a flush-fitting vertical lever pivoting on one concealed Philips head screw attached on the bottom of the stocks and engaging three others screwed in higher up.
 See Armbruster, p.
 176 and Vetter, pp. 176-177.

 There are several types of recoil springs fitted to the P210.
 All of them are fitted onto a two-piece, full-length guide rod held together with a solid transverse pin.
 The standard spring has a preload of 2.5kg and 4.8kg with the slide drawn to the far rear position.
 This spring has no special markings.
 Besides the standard spring there is also a special spring for use with the drop-in barrel chambered for the 7.65x21.5mm Parabellum cartridge, marked “7,65”.
 Another one goes with the .22 set, being so marked.
 A special strong spring was furnished for Scandinavian and Finnish orders.
 It is marked “9,0 S”.
 The preload of this spring is 3.4kg and 7.3kg with the slide drawn to the far rear position.